elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 For each targeted platform, we release a cross-compiling toolchain based on gcc (clang available on request) that replaces all the commands of the standard toolchain, including make, CMake, system libraries, etc.

-You just need to source the environment setup script to activate the toolchain.
+You need to source the environment setup script to activate the toolchain.
 From a terminal shell, enter the LinuxBuild directory with the Makefile in it and type:
 ```
 $ source [path-to-extracted-sdk]/environment-setup-[aarch-name]-elk-linux
 ```